GBursali/Testinium_Project/README.md

  - Searchbar is accessible and functional (tested with the word 'bilgisayar')
  - Search results can be browsed.
  - Pagination system is working (tested with page 2)
- - A product can be selected and navigated through the details page (tested with a random product in page 2)
+ - A productPage can be selected and navigated through the details page (tested with a random productPage in page 2)
- - Selected product can be added to basket
+ - Selected productPage can be added to basket
  - Price in the Detail page and the Basket page are consistent
- - Quantity of the product can be successfully changed in Basket page.
+ - Quantity of the productPage can be successfully changed in Basket page.
  - Products can be removed prom the Basket page